One of the terms or concepts in Agile is the Information Radiator.

 In this text, I try to write about the Niko-Niko calendar that’s introduced by Akinori Sakata.

-Niko-Niko Calendar is a best practical exercise to discover the mood of your Agile team members and helps to solve a lot of problem before the explosion.
+Niko-Niko Calendar is the best practice exercise to discover the mood of your Agile team members and helps to solve a lot of problems before the explosion.

 This Article is Updated on 2019-06-05